Rules of the Road

 Drivers arrested for DUII are required under Oregon’s Implied Consent Laws to submit to a breath test to determine their level of alcohol intoxication, or chemical test to determine if they are under the influence of a controlled substance.
 If a breath test or blood test shows that their blood alcohol content is over the legal limit (.08 for adults 21 and over) their driving privileges will be suspended.
 However, if they refuse the test their driving privileges will be suspended for a much longer period of time.

-A police officer who is certified under the state’s Drug Evaluation and Classification Program may also request a urine test if it is suspected that the person is driving under the influence of a controlled substance, an inhalant or any combination of these substances.
+Most police officers in Oregon can request a urine test if it is suspected that the person is driving under the influence of a controlled substance, an inhalant or any combination of these substances.

 for more information on the law along with the fines and possible jail sentences.
 Prescription & Over-the-Counter Drugs